lewmas1/GraphToIR/README.md

 ### Testing

-Testing the model can be done by running `test.py` which requires a smiles string which will create a matplotlib plot of the predicited IR spectrum.
+Testing the model can be done by running `test.py` which requires a smiles string which will create a matplotlib plot of the predicited IR spectrum and the model file.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)